On chilly days — or any day, really — there’s nothing quite like tucking into a comforting bowl of this Vegan Slow Cooker Stew.

-Simply sauté the onions, pepper, and garlic; then toss everything into a crockpot and let it do its thing.
+Simply sauté the onions, pepper, and garlic; then toss everything into a slow cooker and let it do its thing.

-The spices are one of the most important components of this Vegan Slow Cooker Stew recipe.
-You’ll need curry powder, fresh ginger, salt and pepper, and cayenne.
-The combination is phenomenal.
+The spices are one of the most important components of this Vegan Slow Cooker Stew recipe — you’ll need curry powder, fresh ginger, salt and pepper, and cayenne.

 If you don’t have a slow cooker at home, a big soup pot will work, too.
 Just cook over very low heat, reduce the cooking time, and watch over your stew as it bubbles away.